 We evaluated the construct validity of the DJGLS-6, T-ILS, and single-item measure of loneliness through analyses of their nomological network, by examining correlations between the loneliness measures with composite measures and items concurrently administered in the EU Loneliness Survey, for each country separately.
 We computed zero-order correlation coefficients to quantify the relationship between the three loneliness measures with indicators of social connectedness, indicators of emotions, and an indicator of health.

-We considered the loneliness measures to show sufficient construct validity in case at least two-thirds of the correlations obtained were in the expected direction, significant at the .05 level adjusted with Bonferroni correction applied at the country level (with 12 correlation tests per country, this corresponds to an alpha threshold adjusted to .004), and a | r | ≥ .010.
+We considered the loneliness measures to show sufficient construct validity in cases where at least two-thirds of the correlations obtained were in the expected direction, significant at the .05 level adjusted with Bonferroni correction applied at the country level (with 12 correlation tests per country, this corresponds to an alpha threshold adjusted to .004), and a | r | ≥ .010.
 We expected positive correlations between the loneliness scores and the indicator of negative emotion, and negative correlations between the loneliness scores and the indicators of social connectedness, positive emotion, and health.
 In addition, we computed correlation coefficients to quantify the relationship between the three loneliness measures (i.e., the DJGLS-6, T-ILS, and single-item measure of loneliness).

 Results